mountain-pass/hooked/_BACKLOG.md

 - [ ] hooked.yaml version validation - yml: `version: >1.0.20`
 - [ ] when run, warn if not the latest version
 - [ ] update "rerun" command with inputs (JUST IN TIME, after $stdin resolution!) (in yellow!)
-- [ ] teardown orphaned docker containers on SYSINT and cleanup .env and .tmp
+- [ ] teardown orphaned docker containers on SYSINT
+- [ ] cleanup .env and .tmp on startup

 # create files at given location (even remotely or in docker image)